San Jose del Pacifico Grand Dirt Tour, Oaxaca

 - We’ve marked some other camping options along the route, though it’s always best to ask for permission from the local ranch or ejido if in doubt.

-- To find out more about the food for which the city is known, it’s worth checking out the Netflix series Street Food Latin America, that focus on Doña Vale and her famous recipes.
+- To find out more about the culinary fare for which the Oaxaca City is known, it’s worth checking out the Netflix series Street Food Latin America.
+It focuses on local legend Doña Vale and the region’s famous recipes.

 - Coffee?
 Oaxaca has you covered!
 Coffee is grown in the state and roasted locally.
-There are too many coffee shops to recommend, but try out Café El Volador, close to Templo Santo Domingo to get you started!
+There are too many coffee shops to recommend, but try out Café El Volador, close to Templo Santo Domingo to get you started.
+The square where it’s located is a great spot to hang out after a ride, too.

-- Aguas frescas are the drink of choice in Oaxaca and way better than Coke!
+- Aguas frescas are the drink of choice in Oaxaca and way better than Coca-Cola!
 Choose from jamaica, horchata, and tamarindo, along with whatever fruit is in season – mango, papaya, or guava.
+Where possible, buy soft drink in glasses bottles as these are recycled more times than plastics.

 - Paletas!
 Mexico’s classic ice cream on a stick tastes especially good after (or during) a long day in the saddle.